 We are an equal opportunities firm, and have embraced diversity monitoring.

-Our 2019 survey showed that complementing our five partners, 34% of our other staff are managers or qualified accounts and 47% are training towards qualifications.
-56% of our staff our female; 23% are under 25 and 47% are aged 25-34, with the remaining staff spread across the age bands 35-44, 45-54, 55-64 and over 65.
-Whilst two thirds of staff are white British we have staff from ten other ethnic groups; 42% have no religion and 51% are Christian, Hindu, Muslim or other religion.
-Currently no staff responded that they are disabled or were limited a lot because of a long term health problem or disability.
-77% of staff attended a UK state school, and during their school years 7% of staff received free school meals and 14% of staff were in households receiving income support; 53% of staff went to university and 19% of staff were the first generation of their family to do so.
-33% of staff have professional or other vocational or work-related qualifications.
+Our 2021 survey showed that complementing our five partners, 38% of our other staff are managers or qualified and 43% are training towards qualifications.
+54% of our staff our female; 23% are under 25 and 46% are aged 25-34, with the remaining staff spread across the age bands 35-44, 45-54, 55-64 and over 65.
+Whilst 55% staff are white British we have staff from ten other ethnic groups; 43% have no religion and 51% are Christian, Hindu, Muslim, Sikh or other religion.
+Currently no staff responded that they are disabled or were limited because of a long term health problem or disability.
+64% of staff attended a UK state school, and during their school years 9% of staff received free school meals and 13% of staff were in households receiving income support; 64% of staff went to university.

 As we are a training firm our staff are predominantly under the age of 35 and this been reflected in our survey results.
 The survey also shows a wide mix of backgrounds within the firm.